giobero/xo/README.md

 # xo
-Sample game x and o in html javascript.
+Sample x and o game in html, canvas and javascript.
 Created just for fun.